Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 For example, if your deductible is $1,000, you’ll enjoy lower premiums than setting a lower deductible.
 But if your car is in an accident, could you afford the $1,000 to pay for car repairs right away?
 Do you have access to another car, or would you have to rely on expensive cab rides or a rental car?

-Deductible v. premium savings
+Case study: Deductible v. premium savings

-She’s a safe driver, with a newer Subaru Outback she drives less than 5,000 miles a year.
+Helen is a safe driver, with a newer Subaru Outback she drives less than 5,000 miles a year.
 Her current deductible is $500.
 She can save $100 per month on her premiums by increasing her deductible to $1,000.

 She decides to increase her deductible to $500 and put aside the extra $100 she’s saving each month.
 With her new car emergency fund, she sets up automatic transfers to save $100 every month.
 Helen’s goal is to save at least $1,000 so she’ll be covered for any repairs until the deductible kicks in.